pbloem/peterbloem.nl/blog/pca-4.md

 \end{align*}$$</p>
 <p>where the $\rc{\U}_m$'s in the middle disappear, because $\rc{\U}_m$'s columns are orthogonal to one another, so together they form an identity matrix.
 Note also that $\gc{\Sig}_m$ is diagonal, so it's equal to its transpose and multiplying it by itself boils down to squaring the diagonal values.</p>

-The resulting decomposition is equal to the eigendecomposition of $\X^T\X$, which we already know existed.
+The resulting decomposition is equal to the eigendecomposition of $\X^T\X$, which we already knew existed.
 However, what we've now shown as well, is that because $\X$ has lower rank than $m$, _some of its eigenvalues are zero_.
 We know that $\rc{\V}_m$ and ${\rc{\V}_m}^T$ are orthogonal, so they are invertible.

-The composition of invertible matrices is invertible, so whether $\X^T\X$ is invertible boils down to whether $\gc{\Sigma}_m^2$ is invertible.
-A diagonal matrix with all _non_zero values on the diagonal is invertible: when we multiply a vector by it, we multiply each element of the vector by one of the diagonal elements, so we can get back the original elements by multiplying by their inverses.
+The composition of invertible matrices is invertible, so whether $\X^T\X$ is invertible boils down to whether ${\gc{\Sigma}_m}^2$ is invertible.
+A diagonal matrix with all <em>non</em>zero values on the diagonal is invertible: when we multiply a vector by it, we multiply each element of the vector by one of the diagonal elements, so we can get back the original elements by multiplying by their inverses.
 However, the diagonal matrix with zeros on the diagonal is singular.
 We lose information if we multiply by it, because those elements of the input vector that were multiplied by zero cannot be recovered from the output vector.

 That means that if $\X$ has rank $m$, ${\gc{\Sig}}^2$ has $m$ non-zero diagonal values, i.e. $\X^T\X$ must be invertible.
 If the rank of $\X$ is less than $m$, we get fewer nonzero values on the diagonal of ${\gc{\Sig}}^2$, and $\X^T\X$ is singular.